-How to Handle the Emotional Rollercoaster of the Coronavirus Pandemic
+How to Handle the Emotional Rollercoaster of Coronavirus Stress

 The pandemic is sending many of us on emotional ups and downs.
 Here’s how to stay centered and ride it out.

 The ongoing coronavirus (COVID-19) pandemic has been a whirlwind of evolving information, flattened curves and spikes, mask policies and shifting hotspots.
-It’s been an exhausting several months and, despite ongoing efforts to develop a vaccine, it’s going to stretch on even longer.
+It’s been an exhausting several months and, despite recent successes in vaccine trials, it’s going to stretch on even longer based on the new surge in cases.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy